push-based/user-flow/packages/cli/docs/recorder-exports.md

 ]
 ```

-The available types next to the navigate action type are:
+The available types, in addition to the navigate action type, are:
 - snapshot
 - startTimespan
 - stopTimespan

-// TODO add link

 To extract the navigation add the domain url from the recording an add it to the `.user-flowrc.json` file in the base of the directory: